PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-07 04:48:49
+Last updated: 2024-04-07 04:49:28
-Random Quote: I guess we all have things we try to hide.
-But they can't stay hidden forever. - Hannah Baker
+Random Quote: Barney: "Our wedding is gonna be legendary."Robin: "No wait for it?"Barney: "I've got you, I don't have to wait for it anymore." - Barney Stinson